shanahdt/MUSI3030/_sources/syllabus.txt

 ===================

 This course surveys European music in the nineteenth century.
-We will cover a wide array of composers (Chopin, Liszt, Schumann, Berlioz, Wagner, and Verdi, among others), genres (solo instrumental, art song, choral, instrumental chamber music, symphony, opera), nations and regions (France, Germany and Austria, Italy, Russia, North America), and topics (salon culture, virtuosity, folk music, orientalism, musical meaning, etc.).
+We will cover a wide array of composers (Beethoven, Wagner, Liszt, Schumann, Berlioz, and Verdi, among others), genres (solo instrumental, art song, instrumental chamber music, symphony, opera), nations and regions (France, Germany and Austria, Italy, Russia, North America), and topics (salon culture, virtuosity, folk music, orientalism, musical meaning, etc.).
 |
-We will be reading scores throughout the semester.
+As we will be reading scores throughout the semester, the ability to read scores is essential.
 Theory 1 (MUSI 3310) strongly recommended as a prerequisite.
 |
 For music majors: This course fulfills either the first historical requirement or an elective requirement.